fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 In the notes document include:
   1. LinkedIn profile link of all outside participants
   2. Company profile link
-  3. Context that helps the CEO to understand purpose of meeting at a glance
+  3. Context that helps the CEO to understand the purpose of meeting at a glance
-  4. Share document with meeting participants
+  4. Share the document with meeting participants

 **Additional product design review sessions are welcomed and a top priority for the CEO to get on the calendar quickly.  _Other internal meetings and blocked time can always be moved to make room.
 External meetings, travel, and personal commitments cannot be moved._  To schedule, mention @Charlie in the #-meetings channel.**